The Tait Memorial Trust

 Key Takeaways for Grant Writers

-• This is a highly specialized funder focusing exclusively on Australian and New Zealand performing artists in the UK
+- This is a highly specialised funder focusing exclusively on Australian and New Zealand performing artists in the UK

-• The Trust honors a significant performing arts legacy, so applications should demonstrate artistic excellence
+- The Trust honours a significant performing arts legacy, so applications should demonstrate artistic excellence

-• Two distinct funding streams exist - ensure you apply to the correct program
+- Two distinct funding streams exist - ensure you apply to the correct programme

-• The Trust has been making awards consistently for over a decade, indicating stable funding
+- The Trust has been making awards consistently for over three decades, indicating stable funding

-• Direct contact via email or phone may be necessary to obtain specific application guidelines and deadlines
+- Direct contact via email may be necessary to obtain specific application guidelines

 🎯 You've done the research.
 Now write an application they can't refuse.